Septic Tank Pumping in Savannah, GA and the Surrounding Areas

 A garbage disposal is not recommended for homes with septic tanks, as this increases the amount of solid waste entering the tank and can cause clogs.
 If your home uses a garbage disposal in the sink, getting the tank cleaned more often will prevent clogs.

-If you have just moved in to a new home and you are not sure when the septic system was last pumped or when it should be pumped, Carolina Septic Pro can give you an accurate estimate.
+If you have just moved in to a new home and you are not sure when the septic system was last pumped or when it should be pumped, Thompson & Thompson Service Group can give you an accurate estimate.